PiyushSaini97/RISC-V-PROJECT-ANDESIGHT-sem-7/README.md

 Tithi Shah and
 Piyush Saini

-A term project about exploration of RISC-V based cores/processors and demonstration of a fundamental software-oriented case study with the help of AndeSight IDE
+A term project about exploration of RISC-V based cores/processors and demonstration of a fundamental software-oriented case study with the help of AndeSight IDE.
 RISC V is one of the most recent area of research and development in regards to an ISA.
 As it is open source, it has become very popular among students and industries alike to develop various applications.
 RISC V has potential to revolutionize the SoC industry as it has better efficiency in terms of power consumption and chip die area as compared to existing ISAs.